mdn/content/files/en-us/web/api/request/mode/index.md

 To construct a request with a specific mode, pass the desired value as the {{domxref("RequestInit", "", "mode")}} option to the {{domxref("Request.Request()")}} constructor.

-Note that selecting particular modes, especially `no-cors`, places restrictions on the request methods and headers that may be used: see the documentation for {{domxref("RequestInit", "", "mode")}} for more details.
+Note that setting particular modes, especially `no-cors`, places restrictions on the request methods and headers that may be used, and prevents JavaScript from accessing the response headers or body.
+See the documentation for {{domxref("RequestInit", "", "mode")}} for more details.

 ## Value